Soda/Snack Taxes

-This page highlights our research around state-level taxes on snack foods, soda, and other sweetened beverages.
+This page highlights our research around state-level taxes on regular soda, bottled water, and snack foods.
 To see products from other BTG research activities, click on the "Research" tab above.

 See a summary of the latest sales tax rates for regular, sugar-sweetened soda in each state